Kris Brown: Houston Texans

 Brown won the job as a placekicker for the Texans and held the position for the first eight years of the franchise's history.
 On Christmas Eve 2006, Brown nailed a 48-yard field goal as time expired to give the Texans their first-ever win over the Indianapolis Colts.

 Brown kicked five field goals on October 7, 2007, against the Miami Dolphins at home, including the game-winner on a career-long 57-yarder with one second remaining.
 Brown set an NFL single-game record with three field goals of 54 yards or more, hitting two 54-yarders earlier in the game.
-Neil Rackers, Connor Barth, Morten Andersen, Sebastian Janikowski, Phil Dawson, Josh Scobee, Blair Walsh, and Tyler Bass are the only other kickers to kick three field goals of 50+ yards in a single game.
+Neil Rackers, Connor Barth, Morten Andersen, Sebastian Janikowski, Phil Dawson, Josh Scobee, Blair Walsh, Chris Boswell, and Tyler Bass are the only other kickers to kick three field goals of 50+ yards in a single game.

 Brown was given an extension on June 16, 2009, worth $10 million over 4 years.
 It also included $2.5 million in guarantees.

 Brown missed two game-tying field goals vs the Colts and Titans on Monday Night Football in week 9 and 11 of the 2009 season.

 On September 3, 2010, Brown was released from the Texans after losing a training camp battle to Neil Rackers.
 Brown was the last remaining member of the inaugural 2002 team.